Triangular Field

 👻

-The Ghost Story
+The Full Story

 The sounds of the battle replay constantly: cannon fire, screaming, and the moaning of dying soldiers.
 Distant drums have been reported by countless visitors.
 But the strangest phenomenon is the equipment malfunction.
 No matter how advanced or new a visitor's camera equipment is, it frequently refuses to function while standing in Triangular Field.
 Photos turn out as blank screens or white film.
 Video cameras stop working.
 Batteries drain instantly.
-This has been documented in dozens of anecdotal reports from reliable witnesses who experienced unexplained failures of cameras, recorders, and electronic equipment specific to this area.
+This has been documented in dozens of anecdotal reports from reliable witnesses who experienced failures of cameras, recorders, and electronic equipment specific to this area.

 Researched from 6 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.